Kian121/Multinational-Retail-Data-Centralisation/README.md

 Step 3:

-Now create a method init_db_engine which will read the credentials from the return of read_db_creds and initialise and return a sqlalchemy database engine.
+Create a method init_db_engine which will read the credentials from the return of read_db_creds and initialise and return a sqlalchemy database engine.

 ![img3](assets/image3.png)